How to Choose the Right UV Printer: 2025 Edition – Malaysia

 7. Reliability, Warranty & Support Matter

-Don’t just buy the cheapest printer you can find online.
+Don’t just buy the cheapest printer online.
 Check for:

 • Warranty: At least 1 year (print head coverage optional)

-• Local support: Is there a Malaysian team that can help with issues?
+• Local support: Is there a Malaysian team that can assist?

 🛠️ A cheap printer with no support can cost you more in downtime than you save upfront.

-At ACXUS, we offer Mimaki and other UV printers with full Malaysian warranty and after-sales support, so your investment stays protected.
+At ACXUS, we offer Mimaki and other UV printers with full Malaysian warranty, installation, training, and after-sales support.
+We also provide preventive maintenance plans and spare parts stocking to keep your production running smoothly.

 8. UV Printing Trends in Malaysia (2025)